rampratapyadav/local-ai-coder/notes/advanced-agentic-features.md

     *   A listing of the top-level files and directories in the project root.
     This provides the AI with a foundational understanding of the project's environment.

-### 3. Context Management (Initial)
-*   **`get_project_context()` Tool:** A new tool has been implemented that allows the AI to retrieve structured information about the project.
-This includes:
-    *   The content of `package.json` (parsed as JSON).
-    *   The content of `README.md`.
-    *   A listing of the top-level files and directories in the project root.
-    This provides the AI with a foundational understanding of the project's environment.

 ### 4. Robust Plan Parsing and Validation
 *   **Implemented:** A `validatePlan` function has been added to `cli.js` to perform structural validation of the AI-generated plans.
 This includes:
     *   Verifying the overall plan structure (presence of `plan` array).